LunkRat/proximatic/private/README.md

-# Proximatic Data Directory
+# SSL certificate directory

-Proximatic looks for `acme.json` in this directory.
-Traefik will store all of your Letsencrypt-issued SSL certificates and their private keys in `acme.json`.
+Traefik looks for `acme.json` in this directory.
+Traefik will store all of your Letsencrypt-issued SSL certificates and their private keys inside of `acme.json`.

 You just need a blank file to start.
 Make sure to restrict file permissions.